-We remind you it is always advisable to be vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity.
+We remind you it is always advisable to be vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity over the next 12-24 months.
 You may obtain a copy of your credit report, free of charge, once every 12 months from each of the three nationwide credit reporting companies.
 To order your annual free credit report, please visit www.annualcreditreport.com or call toll free at 1-877-322-8228.
 Contact information for the three nationwide credit reporting companies is as follows: